Boy Scouts of America

 Learn More About Leave No Trace

-For more information about Leave No Trace, posters, plastic cards listing the Leave No Trace principles, or information on becoming a Leave No Trace partner, contact Leave No Trace at lnt.org.
+For general Leave No Trace information, teaching resources, books, posters, plastic cards listing the Leave No Trace Seven Principles, or information on becoming a Leave No Trace member, visit the Leave No Trace website LNT.org.

 Bray Barnes